 I was 35 weeks pregnant and driving Annabelle to therapy when I received the call from Annabelle’s genetics counselor with the WES results.
 The counselor told me that they have found the source for Annabelle’s developmental delays.
 She proceeded to tell me that Annabelle had a GNAO1 mutation, and there were only 8 reported cases in the world, all females, and the oldest was 18 years old.
 The only question I asked was ‘what is her life expectancy?’
-The genetics counselor couldn’t answer that question for me.
+The genetics counselor couldn’t answer that question for me, but told me it is terminal.
 I hung up with her and immediately called my husband hysterically crying.
 I couldn’t lose this beautiful, sweet little girl.
-That night Daniel and I searched the internet for anything we could find about GNAO1 mutation.
+That night Daniel and I searched the internet for anything we could find about the GNAO1 mutation.
 We were surprised to find there are 50 children in the world with her mutation, boys and girls.
-We connected with families through a Facebook group and email.
+We connected with families through a facebook group and email.
 We met with Annabelle’s neurologist that Monday.
 Since the mutation is so rare, she didn’t know much about it.
 That week we also met with her geneticist, he too did not know very much about GNAO1.

 To learn more about GNAO1 mutation or donate to research and children with this mutation, please visit the Bow Foundation: https://gnao1.org